WakeTechBrandon/tech-portfolio/website/blog/2023-5-11-Overwatch-2-New-Lead-Developer.md

 ##### New Role Passive: Damage Cascade
 - Damaging a hero increases damage against that hero for 2s.
 Stacks with itself.

+#### Sombra

+##### Opportunist
+Sombra deals more damage to revealed targets and detects critically injured enemies through walls.
+- Reduced Damage amplification effect to 20% was 25%

+##### Hack
+- Hack effect now reduces rate-of-fire by 50%
+- Hack effect duration reduced to 1s was 1.5s
+- Reveal effect duration increased to 12s was 10s

+#### Sojourn

+##### Railgun Alt Fire

+- Damage Increase Per Energy increased to 1.5 was 1
+  - Damage is 30 - 180 was 30 - 130
+- Area-Of-Effect increased to 0.2 was 0.1
+- Damage is now relative to amount of enemy hurtbox intersected with hitbox
+  - Enemy entirely in hitbox takes full damage
+  - Enemy halfway in hitbox takes half damage
+- Can no longer headshot
+- Is no longer affected by fall-off (should be minimal difference with hitbox intersection change)
+- Can pierce enemies

+##### Overclock
+- Railgun Alt Fire can headshot on center pixel
+- Headshots ignore intersection damage reduction

+#### Symmetra

+##### Sentry Turrets
+- Can store 6 charges at once was 3
+- Enemies are revealed when damaged
+- Multiple Turrets can no longer attach to the same Enemy.

 #### Tank

 ##### Role Passive: